MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 to meet the modern needs (like HCP), AUTOSAR developed a new set of specifications for the `Autosar Adaptive Platform` that runs on a POSIX operating system. (like linux.)

+modern vehicles need both hardware-centric (ECU) platforms and software-centric (HCP) platforms together.

+**What do future vehicles need alongside `predictability`?**

+Autosar adaptive platform (for HCP) provides access to the computing power needed by future vehicles which are ACES functions.

+ACES (Advanced Driver Assistance System) is a new generation of `Autosar Adaptive Platform` (ADAP) that is designed to meet the needs of future vehicles.

+A ==> Automation

+C ==> Connectivity

+E ==> Electrification (less carbon emission)

+S ==> Sharing.

+HCP can provide all these ACES functions!

+While ECU programs depend on signals, they cannot perceive Objects so languages like C are used.
+But HCP can and has to rely on objects so OOP is used, like C++.

+While ECUs rely on `hard real-time` behaviors (ince ayarlanmis deadlines), HCP rely on POSIX operating systems and ACES functions.

 So what is **AUTOSAR**?